A pair-based approximation for simplicial contagion: MEAN-FIELD SIMPLICIAL SIS MODELS

 In this section, we derive the pair-based mean-field simplicial SIS model.
 To this aim, we have to account for all ways a pair of nodes in a simplicial complex can transit from one state to another.
-Besides the ones already discussed in the derivation of the previous models, the transitions illustrated in panel (d) of Fig.~\ref{fig:transitions_tables} should also be considered.
+Besides those related to recoveries and two-body infections (see Sec.\ref{sec:preliminaries}), the transitions determined by three-body infections (illustrated in panel (d) of Fig.~\ref{fig:transitions_tables}) should also be considered.
 Remarkably, two of these transitions depend on the state of 4-node motifs, and occur when the $2$-simplex shares with the edge of interest a single node.
-Instead, the remaining one depends of the state of a 3-node motif, and corresponds to the case where the focal edge belongs to the $2$-simplex.
-In the first two cases, an infection can occur when the shared node is susceptible and the other nodes of the $2$-simplex are infected, while the other node in the pair can be either susceptible or infected.
-Hence, both the densities of edges in states $(S,S)$ and $(S,I)$ are affected by this infection process, with a rate that is function of the rate $\beta_{\Delta}$ and of the density of 4-node motifs in the aforementioned states.
+The remaining one depends instead on the state of a 3-node motif, and corresponds to the case where the focal edge belongs to the $2$-simplex.
+In the first two cases, infections occur when the shared node is susceptible and the other nodes of the $2$-simplex are infected, while the other node in the pair can be either susceptible or infected.
+Both the densities of edges in states $(S,S)$ and $(S,I)$ are, hence, affected by this infection process, with a rate that is function of $\beta_{\Delta}$ and the density of 4-node motifs in the aforementioned states.
+To simplify, we only consider 4-node motifs that only contain a unique 2-simplex.
 As shown in Fig.~\ref{fig:4motifs_state}, there are three possible motifs that contribute to this infection process.
 They differ for the number of links (zero, one or two) that connect the node external to the $2$-simplex to the infected nodes of the $2$-simplex.